multitudes/cv-with-actions-tutorial/README.md

 *Note: GitHub Pages is free for public repositories.
 Private repos require a GitHub Pro account.*

 **Example:** Your CV will be available at: `https://johndoe.github.io/cv-with-actions-tutorial/resume.pdf`

+*Replace `johndoe` with your GitHub username.
+The deployment will be visible on your GitHub Pages.*

 ### Step 3: Customize Your CV
 - **LaTeX users**: Edit files in the `cv/` folder